alkhatib99/alkhatib99/README.md

  <span>Full-stack web developer & Mobile Developer on flutter Platform.
   Recently gradutes in `10/2021`,

-  Atended a python developer course at @ASAC.
+  Atended a python developer course at @ASAC. til JUN/2022

+  Works At ZAD Company (ZADFORYOURLIFE). from JUN/2022 - Present

 </span>

 ---